The right mattress can change your life for the better. The wrong one could send you straight to the chiropractor.

 2. Shipping with a Trial Period.
 Since you can’t lay down on your mattress before you buy it if you shop online, a trial period is only fair.
 A reputable mattress company will allow you to sleep on your new purchase for at least a few months before you decide if it’s a match made in heaven.

-3. Fitting Accessories.
+3. Mattress Accessories for Back Pain.
 You want a foundation and set of pillows that jive with your new mattress.
 Look for a mattress that is easy to purchase alongside compatible frames and other accessories.

 Shop Layla Mattress Now